Nepal Buddhist Tour Lumbini

 Similarly, if you are traveling in a group, then you might get a heavy discount.

-There is some privilege for couples traveling together.
+There are some privileges for couples traveling together.
 It would help if you made an inquiry and only decided how much money you would spend on your tour.

 Types of Vehicles in Tour